mouse-reeve/recipes/markdown/lemon_curd.md

 - 6 tbsp unsalted butter

 ### Steps
 In a saucepan, boil water.
-Place a heat-proof mixing bowl over the water, and whisk together lemon juice, zest, 1/4 sugar, and eggs.
+Place a heat-proof mixing bowl over the water, and whisk together lemon juice, zest, sugar, and eggs.

 Stir in butter and cook over moderately low heat, whisking frequently, until curd is thick enough to hold marks of the whisk and bubbles appear on the surface, about 6 minutes.
-Add sugar as you go to taste (probably a couple tablespoons).

-Transfer lemon curd to a bowl and chill, its surface covered with plastic wrap, until cold, at least 1 hour.
+Chill for at least an hour before using.

 > Source: http://www.epicurious.com/recipes/food/views/Lemon-Curd-104568